 Brenda Krause Eheart

-Brenda Krause Eheart receives the Heinz Award in the Human Condition for finding a solution to the nation's confounding issue of foster care adoption.
+Brenda Krause Eheart received the 14th Heinz Award in the Human Condition for finding a solution to the nation’s confounding issue of foster care adoption.

 In founding Generations of Hope, Dr. Eheart has established an inventive model for mutual support that has provided a renewed sense of meaning for countless Americans.
-Her dream of creating a place where children - particularly the more than 129,000 children waiting in foster care to be adopted in the United States - would be adopted by caring parents who would themselves be supported by full-time therapists and psychologists, has grown in size and scope.
-By incorporating seniors into her vision, she has given birth to a vibrant new paradigm of interdependent community living, one which fosters a caring and supportive environment for all.
+Her dream of creating a place where children, particularly the more than 129,000 children waiting in foster care to be adopted in the United States, would be adopted by caring parents who would themselves be supported by full-time therapists and psychologists, has grown in size and scope.
+By incorporating seniors into her vision, she has given birth to a vibrant new paradigm of interdependent community living, one which creates a caring and supportive environment for all.

 After adopting an infant boy herself, Dr. Eheart (at the time with the University of Illinois and a specialist in behavioral sciences and sociology) conducted a 10-year study on adoption and the foster care system in Illinois, interviewing families that had adopted some of the older wards of the state.
 Her research found that foster children were typically placed in multiple homes before age 18, a situation due largely to a lack of social and emotional support.
 In fact, half of the nation's foster children who age out of foster care never finish high school.